KSP-KOS/KSLib/doc/lib_navball.md

     * if not a vector will arg 2 will be converted into a vector by the function ``type_to_vector``
   3) can be a vector,direction,vessel,part,or geoposition.
     * if not a vector will arg 3 will be converted into a vector by the function ``type_to_vector``

 returns:
   *  a number of degrees in the range [-180..180]

 description:
-  * Returns the relitave heaidng of arg 3, with arg 2 treated as north, with the horizon defined by arg 1.
+  * Returns the relative heading of arg 3, with arg 2 treated as north, with the horizon defined by arg 1.
-    Will be positave if arg 3 to the "east" of arg 2, and negitave if arg 3 is to the "west" of arg 2
+    Will be positive if arg 3 to the "east" of arg 2, and negative if arg 3 is to the "west" of arg 2

 ### type_to_vector